OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

         C:\OpenModelica[x.y.z]\MinGW and compilation/simulation
         works fine
     - Install the new OpenModelica
-    - test OMShell, OMNotebook, OMEdit, OMPlot*
+    - test OMShell, OMNotebook, OMEdit, OMPlot*, OMOptim

 15. Be extremely proud and glad, you made it! :)